Waste Is Our Resource

 Know of a material stream we should explore?

-If you work with, manage, or know of post-industrial or post-consumer waste materials that might be a fit, we’d love to hear from you.
+If you work with, manage, or know of a source of waste materials that might be a fit, we’d love to hear from you.
 Some of our best partnerships started with a simple introduction.

-These are the materials currently used in Morph products.
+These are the materials we’re currently keeping out of landfills to use in Morph products.

 Thai Silk Remnants